-A delicious and easy recipe for Vegan French Toast — try it and you’ll be making this again and again.
+Learn how to make this delicious and easy Vegan French Toast and you’ll be making it again and again.
 Can be nut-free, soy-free and gluten-free.

 I have made this vegan French Toast recipe for many, many years now and it has lived on this blog for at least eight of those.
 I know a number of you love it too, and have written to tell me so.